dmason-mlb/testrail-exporter/QUICKSTART.md

 - Columns for all standard and custom fields
 - Suitable for importing into other tools or opening in Excel

 ## Troubleshooting

 - **Connection issues**: Verify your URL, username, and API key
 - **No projects shown**: Confirm you have access to projects in TestRail
 - **Export errors**: Check your network connection and TestRail access

+## Performance Features

+- **Caching**: The application caches data to improve performance when:
+  - Selecting the same project multiple times
+  - Exporting from the same suites/sections repeatedly
+  - When refreshing the UI

+- **Auto-Loading**: Projects automatically load on startup if settings are complete

 ## Next Steps

-- Map TestRail fields to X-ray fields for import
+- X-ray compatible CSV export format
 - Filter test cases by additional criteria
 - Batch export multiple projects
-- Customize CSV formats for specific tool imports
+- Customize field mappings for specific requirements